ibilalkayy/100-Days-Of-DevOps/Days/day19.md

-On the nineteenth day, I have learned the following things about Docker and Containers.
+On the nineteenth day, I learned the following things about Docker and Containers.

 <p align="center">
     <img src="../Images/devops2.png" alt="100-Days-Of-DevOps" width="80%" height="80%">